CaptainTsubasa78/vitathemes/README.md

 This is a front-end driven website powered by the Reddit API and the [vitathemes subreddit](//reddit.com/r/vitathemes) as the backend.

+##Features
+ - 1:1 mirroring of the subreddit (barring ignored posts)
+ - NSFW support (if/when used on the subreddit)
+ - Mobile friendly
+ - Full support of Reddit search, including advanced syntax

 ##Adding your themes
 To add your theme, simply post it to the [vitathemes subreddit](//reddit.com/r/vitathemes) as you would normally.